 Pregnant women, as well as those who wear a pacemaker or electrocardiographs, are advised not to use this scale because it uses bioelectric impedance analysis.
 It works with several fitness apps such as Google Fit, Fitbit and Apple Health.

 This smart scale gets an average rating of 4.3 out of 5.0 stars from more than 2,000 reviewers on Amazon.
 Around 85 percent of all reviewers give this a rating of 4.0 stars or higher.
 People like its Bluetooth connectivity and the low price.
-You can buy this smart scale for around $60 to $75.
+Check out the latest price on Amazon.
 They also love the easy setup, the straightforward app, and the sleek looks of the product.
 Plus the scale allows them to keep track of different metrics without pen or paper.
 There are also users who like the words of encouragement that the Yunmai scale gives you as you reach your goals.

 There are a few critical reviews.
 There are concerns about the app’s permissions being too invasive for comforts.
 There are also reviewers who claim that the scale is inaccurate and unreliable.